sionkk1/student-council-calendar/SETUP.md

   uploaded_at TIMESTAMPTZ DEFAULT now()
 );

+-- announcements 테이블 생성
+CREATE TABLE IF NOT EXISTS announcements ( id UUID PRIMARY KEY DEFAULT gen_random_uuid(), content TEXT NOT NULL, created_at TIMESTAMPTZ DEFAULT now()
+);

 -- 인덱스 생성
 CREATE INDEX IF NOT EXISTS idx_events_start_time ON events(start_time);

 -- RLS 활성화
 ALTER TABLE events ENABLE ROW LEVEL SECURITY;
 ALTER TABLE meeting_minutes ENABLE ROW LEVEL SECURITY;
+ALTER TABLE announcements ENABLE ROW LEVEL SECURITY;

 -- 모든 작업 허용 정책
 CREATE POLICY "Allow all on events" ON events FOR ALL USING (true) WITH CHECK (true);
 CREATE POLICY "Allow all on meeting_minutes" ON meeting_minutes FOR ALL USING (true) WITH CHECK (true);
+CREATE POLICY "Allow all on announcements" ON announcements FOR ALL USING (true) WITH CHECK (true);

 -- 실시간 동기화를 위한 Publication 설정
 ALTER PUBLICATION supabase_realtime ADD TABLE events;